Safeguarding responsibilities signing agreement 2021 to 2022

 I understand everyone has the responsibility to keep everyone safe and if there is any aspect of safety or safeguarding, I am aware of which may make an adult or child unsafe I must report it.
 This includes safety within the environment and school buildings.
 Additionally, I understand that I am responsible for following the government, IFtL and school guidelines and recommendations to help us promote safety due to Covid-19 and I must ensure I read and follow the risk assessments.
 If I have any concerns or need clarification in relation to any documentation, I am responsible to seek this from the key leaders within the Trust/ school as appropriate.

 I am aware if the fire alarm is heard, I need to ensure that I leave the building immediately, without collecting any belongings, walking calmly to meeting point where I remain until the ‘all clear’ has been given.
 I understand I must ensure that I am aware of the fire procedures in place where I am working.
 If I work on different sites, I need to familiarise myself with each of the site’s fire procedures and ensure I am aware of the meeting point.

-I understand that there are no circumstances in which it is appropriate to take photographs of pupils in my role as a governor.
+I understand that there are no circumstances in which it is appropriate to take photographs of pupils in my role.
 I understand the school’s responsibility to ensure that they can only take appropriate and purposeful photographs on school / trust equipment and that devices must not be taken off site with photographs stored on them.
 I am aware of the school’s responsibility to check that we have parental / carer permission to take their photographs and they must not stored in ‘clouds’ nor on memory sticks.
 I must not take photos using any personal device, including mobile phones.

 I understand that under no circumstances will I communicate with a pupil via any form of social media, messaging via emails or texting and the like.
 I understand I will not share my email address, mobile number, Instagram, Facebook details etc. with any pupil, including when they leave the school.